dwvisser/jam-daq-code/readme/readme.txt

 Linux, MacOS X, etc.: Use jam.sh to launch Jam.

-You will likely need to edit the launch file to give the correct path to java.exe.
+Make sure that the path to Java is in your system path.

 Help files are available from the Help menu once the application is launched.